14 . 03 . 17

 Probably not.
 Yeast starters are very resilient.
-If it looks dead (if it is mouldy, smells bad, grey etc. etc.), get rid of the nasty looking bits then try going back to the ‘how to feed your yeast starter’ recipe and feed it up for 2 weeks or so until it is bubbling and smells better.
+If it looks dead (if it is really mouldy, smells bad and is a bit grey etc. etc.), get rid of the nasty looking bits then try going back to the ‘how to feed your yeast starter’ recipe and feed it up for 2 weeks or so until it is bubbling and smells better.

 Seriously though, I really don’t want to feed it.

 If you aren’t going to make bread for ages or are going on holiday or really can’t be bothered to spend your life caring for mini organisms in your fridge, don’t worry.
 If we go by the principle that water wakes up the yeast and flour feeds it, then don’t add so much water into your mixture, so that it is less active, but still has something to eat.
 Therefore, rather than creating a mixture made from equal parts flour and equal parts water, make a mixture that is at least two thirds flour and maximum one third water – you will end up with quite a stiff, floury mixture instead of a gloopy one.
 The stiffer, more floury it is, the less you need to feed it.

 Starter is a ferment, so it should smell similar to other fermented things like cheese, beer, wine, champagne.
 It can also smell quite floury at times or like fruit.
 If it smells like feet or death, don’t bake with it.
 Instead, feed it until it smells acceptable again.

 Very often, you will end up with a thin layer of brown, black or grey liquid sitting on top of your starter.
 It looks terrifying but, essentially, it’s hooch, or pure alcohol that the yeast excretes.
 Yeast wee, basically.
 Don’t drink it, don’t panic, just tip it out and throw it away.

 How much yeast starter do I need for a loaf of bread?